The AS9102 first article inspection procedure requires more time to perform than first piece inspection.

-Suppliers in the aerospace industry are sometimes required to perform first article inspection procedure according to AS9102.
-The requirements are often flowed down by prime contractors to help standardize measurements and records between facilities.
+Suppliers in the aerospace industry are sometimes required to perform a procedure for first article inspection according to AS9102.
+The requirements are often flowed down by prime contractors to standardize measurements and records between facilities.

-We recommend the use of first piece inspection instead of FAI inspection for businesses that are not required to comply with aerospace-level requirements.
-Evaluate the first piece inspection report in the catalog on our founding website.
+We recommend the use of our first piece inspection report instead of the AS9102 1st article inspection procedure for businesses that are not required to comply with aerospace-level requirements.

 Additional documents are provided in the download to produce spreadsheets and perform more extensive inspections.

-All downloaded documents are fully editable and re-usable on multiple computers in your business operation according to license terms and conditions.
+All downloaded documents are in MS Office format and are fully editable and re-usable on multiple computers in your business operation according to copyright and license terms and conditions.

 We're on-call to facilitate your compliance project and answer your questions about aerospace-level first article inspection procedure ( FAI ) 719-649-4242

 How to apply rounding for significant digits on your first article inspection procedure accountability forms.

 AS9102 First Article Inspection Procedure Kit, ( FAI ) $127